 Skip to content

-As a healthcare practitioner, you may already be aware that weight gain has been rising exponentially for many years, causing both physical and emotional problems for those effected.
+Weight gain has been rising exponentially for many years, causing both physical and emotional problems for those affected.
 According to the health survey for England in 2019, since 1993 the proportion of adults in England who are overweight or obese has risen from 52.9% to 64.3%, and the proportion who are obese has risen from 14.9% to 28.0%1.
 A 2021 global study across 30 countries found that the average weight gain among those who said they had gained weight during the COVID-19 pandemic was 6.1kg2.

-This article looks at how your gut and weight are linked, and the best probiotics for weight loss:
+This article explains eveything you need to know about how your gut microbiome and weight are linked, and the best probiotics for weight loss: